 David Sacks is co-founder and general partner at Craft.
-He has been a successful tech entrepreneur and investor for two decades, building and investing in some of the most iconic companies of the last 20 years.
-David has invested in over 20 unicorns, including Affirm, Airbnb, Bird, Eventbrite, Facebook, Houzz, Lyft, Opendoor, Palantir, Postmates, Reddit, Slack, SpaceX, Twitter and Uber.
+He has been a successful founder and investor for over two decades, building and investing in some of the most iconic companies in tech.
+David has invested in over 20 unicorns, including Affirm, AirBnB, Bird, ClickUp, Eventbrite, Facebook, Houzz, Lyft, OpenDoor, Palantir, Postmates, Reddit, Slack, SpaceX, Twitter, Uber, and Wish.

-In 2006, David founded Geni.com, a family social network and genealogy website.
-To create more visibility into what was going on across the company, the Geni team created an internal collaboration tool to help employees share information.
-In 2008, this tool was spun out into a new company called Yammer, the first enterprise social network.
-Yammer’s viral approach made it one of the fastest-growing SaaS companies in history, exceeding eight million enterprise users in just four years.
-As Founder/CEO of Yammer, David grew the company to roughly $60 million in sales, tripling year over year, and 450 employees.
+In 2008, David founded enterprise collaboration company Yammer, which was one of the first SaaS startups to apply consumer growth tactics to enterprise software.
+Yammer’s viral approach made it one of the fastest-growing SaaS startups in history, exceeding eight million enterprise users in just four years.
+As Founder/CEO of Yammer, David grew the company to roughly $60 million in sales and 500 employees.
 In July 2012, Microsoft acquired Yammer for $1.2 billion.
 It remains one of the fastest unicorn exits in SaaS.

 David is well known in Silicon Valley for his product acumen.
 AngelList’s Naval Ravikant has called David “the world’s best product strategist.”
-David likes to begin any meeting with a new startup by seeing a product demo.
+David likes to begin pitch meetings by seeing a product demo.